Multi-agent Databases via Independent Learning: MADB Overview

 In contrast to ReJoin, our optimizer is trained by learning from demonstrations~\cite{schaarschmidt2018lift,marcus2018towards,neo}, which builds a model in two steps.
 The first phase allows the learned agent to understand how a traditional query optimizer optimizes a query (i.e., picks the join orderings in our case).
 This method begins by training an agent to mimic the behavior of a traditional optimizer (aka expert) and alleviate the cold start problem of machine learning algorithms.

-The model uses as a Markov Decision Process (MDP)~\cite{rl_book}.
-When a query $q$ is sent by the scheduler, the optimizer takes an action: it chooses which base relation to join next and moves from the current state to the next (that includes a new join ordering).
-The process continues until all relations to be joined are included in the join ordering.
-Given this join ordering, the optimizer generates the rest of the query plan, which includes information about data access operators, etc and the plan is executed.
-The execution time of each join is recorded and is used as the reward for the action that added that join.
+The model uses as a Markov Decision Process (MDP)~\cite{rl_book} to decide the orders input relations will be joined.
+When a query is sent by the scheduler, the optimizer takes an action: it chooses which base relation to join next and moves from the current state to a new one that includes a new join.
+Given this join ordering, the optimizer adds to it information about data access operators (e.g., index scans), and the plan is executed.
+The execution time of each join is recorded and its latency is used as the reward for the action that added that join.
+The process continues until all relations to be joined.

-Once the agent has been trained on a representative workload to mimic the traditional optimzer's join ordering decisions, the models is used to decide the ordering of queries during runtime.
-As more queries are executed, the Q-learning reward function of the optimizer is fine-tuned, making it more appropriate for long-term future execution decisions.
-More details for optimizers following the learning from demonstration approach can be found~\cite{neo, marcus2018towards}.
+This agent is first trained on a representative query set and learns to mimic the traditional optimizer's join ordering decisions.
+The final model is then used used during runtime to decide the ordering of queries.
+This runtime reinforcement learning model also adapts over time: as more queries are executed, the Q-learning policy of the optimizer is continuously fine-tuned and customized automatically to dynamic workloads.
+More details can be found~\cite{neo, marcus2018towards}.

-The first input for the \systemtwo is the join ordering of the \emph{latest} executed query.
+{\bf Model Input} The first input for the \systemtwo is the join ordering of the \emph{latest} executed query.
 This state is represented as a matrix with rows for base relations and columns for joins.
-If base relation $A$ is to be joined with base relation $B$ and that join is in the $k$-level of the join tree, the matrix values of both of these relations is set to k.
+If base relation $A$ is to be joined with base relation $B$ and that join is in the $k$-level of the join tree, the matrix values of both of these relations are set to k.
 Low-level base relations are joined first, then high-level base relations.
 The second input of the optimizer is a vector indicating the base relations to be joined in the current query.